 - Cheap bikes: what you should look for

 - Best women's road bike: a guide to help you get the right bike for you

 There are a few things to bear in mind before you spend your money, however.
-And perhaps the most important is that they’re typically not pure race bikes.
+And perhaps the most important is that these bikes are typically not pure race bikes.

-Although they look like race bikes and are perfectly capable of being raced on, most lack the more extreme touches of the machines that are uncompromisingly geared towards competition.
+Although they look like race bikes and are perfectly capable of being raced, most lack the more extreme touches of the machines that are uncompromisingly geared towards competition.